-The trail next passes through the old railyards, which were the largest in the West and are now being redeveloped into a major urban area.
-At mile 1.1 the trail enters Old Sacramento at the State Railroad Museum, which has a turntable and many restored locomotives and cars inside, as well as a restored depot and excursion train rides.
+The trail next passes through old railyards that were once the largest in the west and are now being redeveloped into a major urban area.
+At mile 1.1, the trail enters Old Sacramento at the California State Railroad Museum, which has a turntable and many restored locomotives and cars inside, as well as a historic depot and excursion train rides.
 Old Sacramento is a tourist destination and many food and drink options are available.

 The off-road trail ends in Old Sacramento, and you will need to follow Front Street for a short distance to get to the next portion.
 Front Street is a mix of gravel and cobblestone, but the paved trail resumes at Capitol Mall in front of the Tower Bridge.
 North of Interstate 305, a trail bridge passes over I-5 to provide access to R Street.
 Continue south instead to reach the California Automobile Museum and ultimately enter Miller Park.

 From the popular park, the trail travels south for approximately 2.5 miles to the Westin Sacramento hotel.
 This section is wedged in tight between the river and the tracks with I-5 just on the other side of the tracks.
 The Sacramento Southern Railroad operates excursion trips here from the depot in Old Sacramento.

 At the hotel, the off-road trail again ends, and you will need to follow Riverside Boulevard past the Little Pocket neighborhood to the next 0.5-mile section of trail on the levee.
 After you cross 35th Avenue, look for the trail on the right and follow this to Bear Flag School Park in the Pocket neighborhood.
 From here you can connect to a network of trails through the Pocket area.